TechnoTanuki/Python_BMP/docs/BitmapLib_Doc.md

         bitpattern: list of bytes
         onechar   : char to display
                     if bit is 1
-        zeropchar : char to display
+        zerochar : char to display
                     if bit is 0

     Returns: